communityinclusion/communityinclusion.org/src/pages/about/glossary.md

 <dt><strong>&ldquo;a job in the community&rdquo;</strong></dt>
 <dd>A &ldquo;typical&rdquo; job in a workplace where most employees do not have disabilities, as opposed to a job in a&nbsp;<em>sheltered workshop</em>&nbsp;or other non-integrated setting.</dd>
 <dt><strong>job matching</strong></dt>
 <dd>Job-finding technique that focuses on finding the right job for a person (and vice versa).
 It involves matching the job seeker&rsquo;s individual interests and skills to the requirements of a specific job.
-This philosophy often stands in contrast to the old way of finding employment for people with disabilities, where the person was expected to change in order to fit job requirements.</dd>
+This philosophy often stands in contrast to the old way of finding employment for people with disabilities, where the person was expected to change to fit job requirements.</dd>
 <dt><strong>job placement</strong></dt>
 <dd>The process of finding or creating a specific job opportunity in the community for a person with a disability.
 Employment counselors (<em>rehabilitation counselors, job developers)</em>&nbsp;may speak of &ldquo;placing&rdquo; a person &ldquo;into a job.&rdquo;</dd>
 <dt><strong>job-ready</strong></dt>